iomesh/docs/docs/advanced-functions/localpv-manager.md

 3. Create a PVC using the default StorageClass.

-    > _NOTE_: To ensure successful creation, make sure that each Kubernetes worker node has at least 1 raw block device with available capacity larger than 10 G and has no filesystem specified.
+    > _NOTE_: To ensure successful creation, make sure that each Kubernetes worker node has at least 1 available raw block device with a capacity larger than 10 G and has no filesystem specified.

     - Create a YAML config `iomesh-localpv-device-pvc.yaml` with the following content.
-Configure `volumeMode`, whether setting this field to `filesystem` or `block` depends on the need for formatting the filesystem.
+Configure `volumeMode`, and setting this field to `filesystem` or `block` depends on the need of formatting the filesystem.

-        - `Filesystem`: The block device will be formatted as the filesystem specified in the `parameters.fsType` of the StorageClass and mounted to the pod after the pod is bound to this PVC.
+        - `Filesystem`: The block device will be formatted as the filesystem specified in the `parameters.fsType` field of the StorageClass and mounted to the pod after the pod is bound to this PVC.
         - `Block`: The block device can only be mounted by a pod.
 It does not require formatting the filesystem and can be used directly by applications.

             ```yaml